0ranki/enervent-ctrl/README.md

 - CLI flags:
 ```
   -cert string
     	Path to SSL public key to use for HTTPS (default "~/.config/enervent-ctrl/certificate.pem")
   -debug
     	Enable debug logging
+  -disable-auth
+    	Disable HTTP basic authentication (default true)
   -enable-metrics
     	Enable the built-in Prometheus exporter (default true)
   -httplog
     	Enable HTTP access logging
   -interval int
     	Set the interval of background updates (default 4)
   -key string
     	Path to SSL private key to use for HTTPS (default "~/.config/enervent-ctrl/privatekey.pem")
   -logfile string
     	Path to log file.
 Default is empty string, log to stdout
   -password string
     	Password for HTTP Basic Authentication (default "enervent")
+  -read-only
+    	Read only mode, no writes to device are allowed
   -regenerate-certs ~/.config/enervent-ctrl/server.crt
     	Generate a new SSL certificate.
 A new one is generated on startup as ~/.config/enervent-ctrl/server.crt if it doesn't exist.
   -serial string
     	Path to serial console for RS-485 connection.
 Defaults to /dev/ttyS0 (default "/dev/ttyS0")
   -username string
     	Username for HTTP Basic Authentication (default "pingvin")
 ```
 On first run, the daemon generates `~/.config/enervent-ctrl/configuration.yaml` with default values.
 Configuration options are the same as with CLI flags.
 CLI flags take precedenence over the config file.